Build Notes

 A working AI tool becomes useful to other people when the install path, demo, docs, examples, and support boundaries are clear.
 A working codebase is not automatically usable.

-A stranger has to understand what it does, why it matters, how to try it, how to verify it works, and where to get help if they want it implemented without doing the setup themselves.
+A stranger has to understand what result it creates, how to try it, how to verify it works, and where to get help if they want that result without doing every setup step alone.

 Most technical projects fail commercially before anyone reaches the code.
 The surface is too vague.